simplybusiness/rabbit_feed/README.md

 ## Event Routing DSL

 Provides a means for consumers to specify to which events it will subscribe as well as how it handles events.
 This is accomplished using a custom DSL backed by a RabbitMQ [topic](http://www.rabbitmq.com/tutorials/tutorial-five-ruby.html) exchange.

+Event routing definitions are cumulative, meaning you can load multiple `EventRouting` blocks.

 Here is an example DSL: